weareswat/challenges/1-development/client-from-the-bahamas.md

 We'd like to see how communication happens between us.
 Please use GitHub.

-Tech stack: please use Ruby / Rails.
+Tech stack: please use preferably Ruby / Rails or JAVA, but if you are more versatile in a different tech stack, you may use one of your choice.